BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The FE importability is required for all types existing in an online DCG.
 The FE exportability is required for all types which is involved in an FEA solution (the SP may involve SA methods executing the FEA).
-Hence The three types would represent the ffollowing cases:
+Hence The three types would represent the following cases:
 1. FE_Importable: Can be constructed by the FE data (i.e. both online and offline) but cannot involved in an FEA.
 2. FE_Exportable: Cannot be constructed by the FE data (i.e. only offline) but can be involved in an FEA.
 3. FE_Importable_Exportable: Can be constructed by the FE data (i.e. both online and offline) and can be involved in an FEA.

-Most of the types are FE_Importable_Exportable which requires both import_FE and export_FE functions.
+Most of the types are expected to be FE_Importable_Exportable.

 #### 4.2.5.
 A General Overview of the Types <a id='sec425'></a>